On the Curvature of Regge Metrics: Derivation of the Distributional Riemann Curvature

 The polar coordinate domain $(0,1) \times (0,\frac{\pi}{2})$ plays a similar role to the blow-up $B_T$ appearing in condition 1, and the map $(r,\theta) \mapsto (r\cos\theta,r\sin\theta)$ that sends this domain to the quarter-disk $Q$ plays a similar role to the blow-down map $\Phi^T$ appearing in condition 1.
 This example therefore illustrates how the blow-up $B_T$ facilitates integration-by-parts calculations.

 Having said all of this, one still might wonder if the use of $B_T$ could be avoided by performing integration by parts on $\overline{f^T(\mathring{T})}$ instead.
 After all, we are allowing $f^T$ to have discontinuities on codimension-2 faces of $T$, so it is reasonable to expect the boundary of $\overline{f^T(\mathring{T})}$ to have ``extra'' codimension-1 faces much like $B_T$ does.
 Unfortunately $\overline{f^T(\mathring{T})}$ may fail to be a Whitney manifold.
 For instance, this could happen if $r_{p,e}^T$ vanishes on a disconnected set which has nonzero measure in $p$.
 In a situation like this, integration by parts on $\overline{f^T(\mathring{T})}$ is infeasible.
-However, by pulling back forms by $F^T$ to the manifold $B_T$, which is regular enough to permit an integration by parts formula, we regain this ability.
+However, by pulling back forms by $F^T$ to the manifold $B_T$, which is regular enough to permit an integration by parts formula, we regain this ability even in the smooth category.
+Blow-ups are also a convenient tool for constructing compatible frames.